qutip/qutip/doc/guide/guide-states.rst

  [ 0.]
  [ 0.]]

 Since we are giving a demonstration of using states and operators, we have done a lot more work than we should have.
-For example, we do not need to operate on the vacuum state to generate a higher number fock state.
+For example, we do not need to operate on the vacuum state to generate a higher number Fock state.
 Instead we can use the :func:`qutip.basis` (or :func:`qutip.fock`) function to directly obtain the required state:

 >>> vec=basis(5,2)
 >>> print vec